mortang2410/dotfiles/README.md

 ```
 and run `trim50 *.txt` in the log directory.
 That's it.
 In fact, this command is in my current `.zshrc`, which is the configuration file that `zsh` reads on startup.

-Finally, we can run shell commands within nvim itself, to either edit or insert into the current file.
-The flexibility of CLI programs allow them to be combined in creative ways.
+Finally, we can run shell commands within nvim itself, to either edit
+or insert into the current file.
+The flexibility of text-based programs
+allow them to be combined in creative ways.

 ## Why use tmux